-- The CPF Board Orientation Manual and governance support documents, as well as all future leadership development materials, are posted on the CPF National website, accessible to all. - An orientation session is held with all National Board of Directors immediately following the AGM each year including but not limited to: - Board meeting schedules and relevant Board support documents - Review of the Board Orientation Manual and the relevant governance documents such as the CPF National Bylaw No.1 and Policies, Network Strategic Plan and Strategy documents - Committee Terms of Reference - Training specific to each Board of director role, outlining duties and relevant information, for example tasks assigned to the Treasurer or Secretary of the Board. - Ongoing CPF Board, Council and Network training is identified by recommendations of the Advisory Councils. - Governance and strategic planning training for staff and volunteers is delivered in person at various scheduled events such as: - CPF Leader Networking Event - Council of Executive Directors and Council of Presidents' Face to Face Meetings; - CPF Biennial Network Conference
+- The CPF Board Orientation Manual and governance support documents, as well as all future leadership development materials, are posted on the CPF National website, accessible to all. - An orientation session is held with all National and Branch Board of Directors immediately following their AGM each year including but not limited to: - Board meeting schedules and relevant Board support documents - Review of the Board Orientation Manual and the relevant governance documents such as the CPF National Bylaw No.1 and Policies, Network Strategic Plan and Strategy documents - Committee Terms of Reference - Training specific to each Board of Director role, outlining duties and relevant information, for example tasks assigned to the Treasurer or Secretary of the Board. - Mandatory annual training on the CPF Code of Conduct, Ethics and CPF Safe and Respectful Workplace policies. - Ongoing CPF Board, Council and Network training is identified by recommendations of the Advisory Councils. - Governance and strategic planning training for staff and volunteers is delivered in person at various scheduled events such as:

-- Training to onboard new National and Branch staff to ensure operational effectiveness, such as the use of the CPF member database, survey software for reporting purposes, and administrative tools is also regularly provided via web-based means with sessions archived on the CPF National website for future reference. - CPF National will provide additional development opportunities aimed at enhancing the leadership skills of its volunteers, on an annual basis usually in conjunction with one National Board Meeting. - 4.
+- CPF Leader Networking Event - Council of Executive Directors and Council of Presidents' Face to Face Meetings; - CPF Biennial Network Conference - Training to onboard new National and Branch staff to ensure operational effectiveness, such as the use of the CPF member database, survey software for reporting purposes, and administrative tools is also regularly provided via web-based means with sessions archived on the CPF National website for future reference. - CPF National will provide additional development opportunities aimed at enhancing the leadership skills of its volunteers, on an annual basis usually in conjunction with one National Board Meeting. - 4.
 Specific Directives - Topics for orientation and leadership development are identified and discussed during regular National Board Meetings to allow for planning and budget setting.